AaroC357/datacleaningcoursera/README.md

 and perform various data cleaning activities.

-This script creats three variables:
+Contained within this repository are the following:

-    1) fullData - The combined full training and test data sets.
+1) UCI HAR Dataset.zip - The data set as downloadable from the UCI website.

-    2) selectedData - A subset of fullData containing attributes that are related the mean and standard deviation.
+2) UCI HAR Dataset (directory) - The extracted data set.

-    3) reducedData - A subset of selectedData containing the mean of each individual attribute as grouped by subject and activity.
+3) code_book.txt - A text file describing the data set and transformations performed.

+4) reducedData.txt - The output text file of the final reduced data set.

+5) run_analysis.R - The R script that performs and describes all actions taken.

+6) README.md - This mark down file.

 ### Tasks
 The task for this assignment contains multiple parts: